civic-interconnect/civic-transparency-spec/docs/en/docs/cwe/README.md

 # Common Weakness Enumeration (CWE) Catalog for Transparency

-This is an **initial catalog** of common weaknesses in transparency implementations.
+This is an **initial CWE catalog** for Civic Transparency implementations.
-It will be expanded as real-world platform audits uncover recurring issues.
+It will grow as real-world platform audits surface recurring design and deployment issues.

+Each CWE highlights a common risk in system behavior, privacy, or transparency reliability.

 ## CWE Catalog